aarij-h/Context_Aware_Conversational_LLM/README.md

 # Approach

-- **Language Model (LLM):** The system uses GooglePalm as the language model, providing powerful language understanding capabilities.
+- **Language Model (LLM):** The system uses Cohere as the language model, providing powerful language understanding capabilities.

 - **Vector Store:** Qdrant is employed as the vector store for efficient storage and retrieval of document vectors.